misterdev/baselines/torch_training/Getting_Started_Training.md

 ![Small_Network](https://i.imgur.com/utqMx08.png)

-As we move along the allowed transitions we build up a tree where a new node is created at every cell where the agent has different possibilities (Switch) or the target is reached.[**Adrian**: What about a dead-end?]
+As we move along the allowed transitions we build up a tree where a new node is created at every cell where the agent has different possibilities (Switch), dead-end or the target is reached.
 It is important to note that the tree observation is always build according to the orientation of the agent at a given node.
 This means that each node always has 4 branches coming from it in the directions *Left, Forward, Right and Backward*.
 These are illustrated with different colors in the figure below.
 The tree is build form the example rail above.
 Nodes where there are no possibilities are filled with `-inf` and are not all shown here for simplicity.
 The tree however, always has the same number of nodes for a given tree depth.

 ![Tree_Observation](https://i.imgur.com/VsUQOQz.png)